koompi/koompi.org/content/faqs/_index.en.md

 Not extacly, You can for some reasns.
 In order to install it, you need to instal `pix` first, [Click here](#).
 {{</ faq >}}

-{{< faq "How to install KOOMPI OS?" >}}
-There are two main steps of installing it.

-**First Step (Create a bootable USB)**
-- Get a USB minimum of 4GB.
-- Install the Etcher.
-- Download the OS source through this [link](https://repo.koompi.org/iso/KOOMPI-OS-2020.04.26-x86_64.iso).
-- Move those source into the USB and start making it a bootable drive.
-**Second Step (Setup OS into the PC)**
-- Plug the USB  to your PC.
-- Open the PC and Move into the BIOS Boot(When you opened press key `Esc`.).
-- Go to Booting Menu.
-- After that Select the USB.
-- After that your will run some process and when it finished, your screen is going to show Desktop.
-- Connect to Internet and Click on App that use for installing and follow the instructions have been given.

-For making it easier, click this [link for the video](https://youtu.be/DnavvK4NU6A).
-{{</ faq >}}

 {{< faq "When will new version of KOOMPI OS release?" >}}
 All Announcement about releasing the new version of KOOMPI OS will be announced in [KOOMPI Telegram Community](https://t.me/koompi).
 And it will be informed on new release section on the www.koompi.org](https://www.koompi.org/release/) as well.